Naida1710/Spelling-Bee/README.md

 **Game End**

-- After answering all questions, a certificate popup congratulates the player.
+- After answering all questions, a certificate popup shows the score to the player.

 **Home Button**